These are changes in physical and mental health that you may experience as a care partner.

 "It's like a, uh, permanent part-time job!
 You know, to a certain degree."

-"My hope is that somehow there would be some kind of a teaching to show the whole family that they have to stand together in order for it to work well.
+"I hope there would somehow be some teaching to show the whole family that they must stand together for it to work well.
 Because even though there's a facility for your loved one, it still takes family to keep that loved one content."

-"But I also accept that this is where we are, and that there isn't anything you can really do to change the situation, other than see him as often as possible, give him the support."
+"But I also accept that this is where we are and that there isn't anything you can really do to change the situation other than see him as often as possible and give him support."

 Changes in negotiating or advocating for care are related to supporting your family member in a care facility.